 Magnesium And Zinc

 Magnesium and zinc are essential for many body functions, but we shall primarily look at the brain.
 According to Psychology Today, magnesium deficiency can result in cardiovascular disease and diabetes, but it can also affect mood, cause depression, and affect memory.
-Therefore, oral intake of magnesium may result in rapid recovery from depression and alleviate anxiety and short-term memory loss symptoms.
+Therefore, oral intake of magnesium may result in rapid recovery from depression and alleviate anxiety and short-term memory loss, if a magnesium deficiency was the cause of your symptoms.

 Zinc is an essential mineral for brain function and offers anti-inflammatory effects in the brain via cytokines.
 Zinc has neuroprotective effects in the neurogenesis of the hippocampal necessary for long-term memory and modulates actions in the hypothalamic-pituitary axis (8).

 Phospholipids: Phosphatidylserine & Phosphatidylcholine

 The brain has fatty acids and phospholipids that support brain function.
 It has been suggested that taking phospholipid supplementation can enhance the component structure in the neuronal membranes by improving signal transduction, cell-to-cell communication, and cell growth regulation, leading to improved cognitive function.
 It may also help prevent cognitive decline by protecting the cell membranes and accelerating phospholipid resynthesis (4).

 A review of studies on a precursor to phosphatidylcholine taken at 600–1000 mg daily suggested an improvement in the cognitive, emotional, and behavioral status in older patients with cognitive impairment or dementia.
 Therefore, these results suggest that phospholipids positively affect memory and behavior (5).
 Choline can be obtained in the diet from animal foods, cruciferous vegetables, nuts, seeds, and whole grains.